kashinak/whale-song-memory-game/README.md

 # Whale Song Memory Game

 This memory game is modeled after the classic [Simon (game)](https://en.wikipedia.org/wiki/Simon_%28game%29).
 The goal of the user experience is to have fun while learning about the distinct differences of whale calls between various whale species.
-This game will hopefully inspire its users to stop and appreciate the musical notes of whale songs and get active in saving our oceans for future generations.
+This game will hopefully inspire its users to stop and appreciate the musical notes of whale songs and gain an interest in saving our oceans for future generations.

 ## User Experience (UX)